Configure instance weighting for Amazon EC2 Auto Scaling - Amazon EC2 Auto Scaling

 • Set your weights and desired capacity so that the desired capacity is at least two to three times larger than your largest weight.

-Note the following when adding or modifying weights for existing groups:
+Note the following when updating existing groups:

 • The percentage of the group to launch as On-Demand Instances (0)